 - Faculty Mentoring and Professional Development

-About Us: The EOP has a 45 year history of improving access and retention of historically low-income and educationally disadvantaged students.
+About Us: The EOP has over 50-years history of improving access and retention of historically low-income and educationally disadvantaged students.
 EOP students have the potential and demonstrated motivation to perform satisfactorily at a CSU, but may not have been able to realize their fullest potential because of economic or educational backgrounds.